 3. Massage very gently around certain areas

 Not all areas of your face should be massaged with an equal amount of pressure.
 Applying too much pressure to areas of thinner skin can do more harm than good.
 The areas that require gentleness are above and under your eyes, around your ears, and on your neck.
 Excessive tugging and pulling on these areas can damage your skin’s structure.
-In these areas, using a roller tool (like our Raspberry Jasmine Oil) may be beneficial as it reduces the pull on skin.
+In these areas, using a roller tool may be beneficial as it reduces the pull on skin.

 If you have extra sensitive skin, be cautious not to overdo your facial massage.
 Using light touch and less pressure is key here!
 Additionally, if you are acne-prone, you’ll want to avoid painful breakout areas.
 And if you just picked a pimple, definitely don’t massage that area as you may spread the bacteria.